michael105/minilib/doc/minilib.md

               Return a pointer to the terminating '0' byte.
               A terminating linebreak is not written to buf.
                (src/fgetsp.c: 7)

+fgetud         unsigned int fgetud(FILE* F);

+               read an unsigned integer from the stream F reads all digits until a nondigit is read.
+               (src/fgetud.c: 5)

 fprintfs       int fprintfs( FILE* F, char *fmt, ...);